Biographies of Presenters (Listed Alphabetically)

 Maureen Osborne, Ph.D

 Dr. Maureen Osborne is a licensed psychologist with over 30 years of experience as a gender therapist in private practice working with transgender people and their families as they navigate the legal, emotional, and ethical challenges of gender dysphoria.
 Prior to retiring from her Pennsylvania practice and moving to Cape Cod, she also led a long-running therapy/ support group for transgender people called “Transquility,” and she has been leading an online support group for cisgender partners of transgender persons, “Cister Wives,” for almost a decade.
-Dr. Osborne was honored with Fellowship status in the Philadelphia Society of Clinical Psychologists for her work in community education about transgender issues, and received the “Friend of the Fair” award at Fantasia Fair 2015.
-She has given talks and workshops at many national and international gender conferences, and continues to educate her local community since retiring from full-time practice.
+Dr. Osborne was honored with Fellowship status in the Philadelphia Society of Clinical Psychologists for her work in community education about transgender issues, and received the Friends of the TransWeek award at Fantasia Fair 2015.
+She has given talks and workshops at many national and international gender conferences and continues to educate her local community since retiring from full-time practice.
 She appeared in the award-winning film, “Trans,” as well as the documentary “Just Gender.”

 Sr. Alice